- Ace Attorney:

 - Sort-of kind-of inverted in the endgame of Baldur's Gate II.
 If you have Aerie in your party when you confront the Big Bad, then the usually timid White Mage will taunt him over how the protagonist isn't alone, while Irenicus most certainly is.Aerie: I came to hell to help my friend!
 Who helps you, Irenicus?
 Demons?
 You're going to die alone and you know it!

 - Batman: Arkham Origins: In his second year as Batman, Bruce Wayne's been in a fight for his life all Christmas Eve.
-After fighting through several assassins, corrupt police and petty criminals, he returns home only to discover that Bane has figured out his identity and attacked the Batcave, and Alfred is injured.
-More piles down on him when he finds out that criminals led by Bane and the Joker have taken over a prison.
-Bruce then gives up, only for Alfred to drive home a point that he has been making all night: he can't fight the war on crime alone, and has plenty of willing allies to fight alongside him.
+After fighting through several assassins, corrupt police, and petty criminals, he returns home only to discover that Bane, having figured out Batman's identity, attacked the Batcave and injured Alfrednote .
+More piles down on Bruce when he finds out that criminals led by Bane and the Joker have taken over a prison.
+Bruce then gives up, only for Alfred to drive home a point that he has been making all night: he can't fight the war on crime alone and has plenty of willing allies to fight alongside him.
 This leads to Bruce donning the cowl once again to go kick a very large amount of ass.

 - BioShock 2: Zig-Zagged disturbingly.
 Along with being constantly reminded that "Big Sister Is Watching You", Sofia Lamb constantly reminds the citizens of Rapture that "[They] are not alone".
 In other words, neither she nor the Rapture family will ever abandon them, and if they ever turn against the Family, she will know.